rahpaere/outcomes/dependability.md

 - Use an issue tracker to maintain software over time.
 - Use best practices for reproducible bug reports.
 - Connect configuration management, automated testing, automated building, and version control to manage large-scale software and work in teams.
-- Conduct usability and user experience testing.
+- Test user experience and adapt to feedback.